Metaphysical Unified Field Theory of Disciplines:

 Conation comes from the Latin conatus: effort, striving, endeavor.
 In classical metaphysics it names the inclination of a being to persist, continue, and enhance its own existence by bearing time for others (Olds 2026a).
 Hobbes, Descartes, and Spinoza each take up that line of thought, though with sharply different horizons, to describe motion, inertia, appetite, and self-preservation.

-In Spinoza especially, conatus becomes the universal striving by which organisms maintain themselves, the immanent push of a thing to go on being what it is.
+In Spinoza, conatus becomes the universal striving by which organisms maintain themselves, the immanent push of a thing to go on being what it is.
 Yet that classical lineage remains incomplete and formally static, because wherever conatus is reduced to mechanical necessity, inertial tendency, or pantheistic self-maintenance, the decisive question has already been evaded: toward what end, under what judgment, and for whom is this striving borne?

-In that register, conation is the metaphysical expression of grace at work in creation, aligning secondary causes with ultimate cause and carrying nature toward an unfixed and creative flux of flourishings, not toward static completion.
+In that register, conation is the metaphysical expression of grace at work in creation.
+It aligns secondary causes with ultimate cause and carries nature toward an unfixed and creative flux of flourishings, not toward static completion.
 It no longer names the stubborn continuance of a thing in itself.
-Grace is no longer considered a compensatory afterthought added to broken systems.
+Grace is no compensatory afterthought added to broken systems.
+It is the ground of any humanism worthy of the name, because it completes nature’s entelechy—the will to become grace—and turns (Hebrew: shuv) bare continuance toward meaningful becoming.

 Here the concept of conation reaches full historical significance.
 It becomes the bridge between classical metaphysics and biblical anthropology.
 Hebrew anthropology begins with the heart, lev, as the buckled center of intent, action, and covenantal direction, not with will as an interiorized psychological faculty subordinated to self-interested cognition.
 In the Shema, action is fastened to the heart before it is abstracted into concept.

 The heart is trained within an ethnos, a people held together by language, memory, command, and shared obligation—not for autonomous launches of cognition into greater transcendent heights.
 Conation is the heart’s directedness under command, its answerability under strain, its readiness to bear toward God and neighbor.
 Enlightenment epistemology later shrinks will into a subordinate mechanism inside a self-interested cognitive structure—a private faculty hidden within the modern subject.
+Hebrew anthropology does the opposite: it places the buckle of being in the will—heart’s taxic orientation—and only from there permits thought to become a trustworthy guide to moment and action.

 III.
 Conation in the Shema-Christological Sequence of Hebrew Anthropology

 In Hebrew anthropology, the center of human being is the heart, lev, not intellective vision.
 The Shema (Deut.
 6:4–9) establishes an order in which hearing precedes understanding and summons precedes self-constitution.
-Humanity is first addressed before it becomes analyst, spectator, or theorist.
+Humanity is addressed before it becomes analyst, spectator, or theorist.
 That summons is received in the heart, the conative center of anthropological orientation toward God and neighbor.

 From this heart-centered summons, action follows.
 Immanence grown from alignment with providence is expressed through accountable, neighbor-bearing repair, not detached contemplation.
 Only then does mind, dianoia, emerge in its rightful place.
 In Matthew 22:37, especially in light of the surrounding moral demand, intellect is the trained participant in covenantal life, not the first principle of human being.
+Mind carries forward what repentance has reoriented, situating cognition within the buckled heart for mission rather than allowing it to float above obligation.

 Pagan anthropologies of intellectation privilege vision, analogy, and contemplative ascent.
-Hebrew anthropology begins instead with address, hearing, covenantal orientation, and accountable response.
-Conation therefore precedes cognition.
+Hebrew anthropology begins with address, hearing, covenantal orientation, and accountable response.
+Conation precedes cognition.
 Thought becomes trustworthy only when it arises from moral formation and is ordered toward repair.

 In contrast with pagan anthropologies of intellectation that promote vision and analogy of a conscious earth, the center of human being in Hebrew anthropology is the heart (lev).[8]
 The Shema (Deut.
 6:4–9), added to Matthew 22, grounds the Trinitarian immanence of practical understanding: